rebecavalverde/help-docs/docs/en/policies/index.md

 ## Who provides the service?

 The Service is provided by Tutteo Limited ("Flat"), a company incorporated and registered in England and Wales under company number 09734095 whose registered office is 9th Floor, 107 Cheapside, London, EC2V 6DN, United Kingdom.
-Tutteo Limited’s VAT number is GB226808988.
+Tutteo Limited's VAT number is GB226808988.

 In the United States, Flat is distributed by Tutteo Inc., a company registered in Delaware.